nacho692/pa-dlna-chromecast/docs/source/development.rst

 """"""""""""

 Development:
-    * ``gcc`` is used to parse pulselib's pulseaudio.h and to create pulseaudio_h.py and prototypes.py.
-It should not be needed after the creation of both these Python modules as pulseaudio enforces the ABI compatibility of pulselib across its different versions.
+    * ``gcc`` is used to parse libpulse's pulseaudio.h and to create pulseaudio_h.py and prototypes.py.
+It should not be needed after the creation of both these Python modules as pulseaudio enforces the ABI compatibility of libpulse across its different versions.

       pulseaudio_h.py and prototypes.py are created by running the command::